WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   4. verb: sell (goods) in large quantities at low prices to be retailed by others. 以低价大量出售（商品）以供他人零售。

+- whoop

+  1. noun: a loud cry of joy or excitement.

+     _"a moment's silence was followed by whoops of delight"_

+  2. noun: a long rasping indrawn breath, characteristic of whooping cough.

+  3. noun: (in motorcycling or cycling) a bump or dip on an off-road racetrack or rally course.

+  4. verb: give or make a whoop.

+     _"all at once they were whooping with laughter"_

+  5. phrase: not give a whoop - be totally indifferent.

+  6. phrase: whoop it up - enjoy oneself or celebrate in a noisy way.

+  7. verb: beat or assault (someone).

+     _"I'm still looking forward to whooping your ass, buddy"_

 - wieldy

   1. adjective: easily controlled or handled.